Best space games which will let you explore the unknown in 2026

 Developer: Hello Games

 No Man's Sky has so much to offer when it comes to space exploration.
-With a wealth of big updates added to make the experience even more in-depth, Hello Games presents you with infinite galaxies to discover, as well as more than 30 hours of story.
-The ambitious Beyond update brought with it even more features and improvements, and along with the Origins, Prisms, Expeditions, and Echoes updates, there's never been a better time to jump right in.
+With a wealth of big updates added to make the experience even more in-depth, Hello Games presents you with infinite galaxies to discover, as well as plenty of hours of story to explore.
+The ambitious Beyond update brought with it even more features and improvements, and along with the Origins, Prisms, Expeditions, Echoes, and Remnants updates, there's never been a better time to jump right in.

 If you don't feel like exploring on your own, you can also play the space-faring adventure with your pals.
 The No Man's Sky multiplayer aspect offers you the chance to build up colonies together, try to survive the expanses of the galaxy, and even dogfight and race in your ships.
 The ever-growing community of players that continues to go from strength to strength goes to show how much love there is for No Man's Sky, and it really has become one of the best sim games for space-curious players around.